Our club is friendly, fun and helpful. Please contact the club commodore before race day if you would like help getting your boat ready for racing.

 - Secure course information from commodore on radio channel 1.

-- On the white bored print large and bold the days first course, (use course letter/number designation found on the “course key chart”) and the direction boats are to round buoys, Port or Starboard.
+- On the white board print large and bold the days first course, (use course letter/number designation found on the “course key chart”) and the direction boats are to round buoys, Port or Starboard.

 - NOTE: it is generally a good idea to set the course “buoys to Port” because that way as boats approach the mark they will be on starboard tack and thus, having right of way, the general mayhem and collisions that can arise with buoys to starboard will be minimized.